armory/docs/content/en/plugins/github-integration/commit-status-notifications.md

              }
    {{< /highlight >}}

-1. Enable the GitHub Integration plugin's implementation as described in the previous section.
+1. Enable the GitHub Integration plugin.
+See the [Get Started]({{< ref "plugins/github-integration/install/_index.md" >}}) section for instructions.

-1. Ensure that you have configured the appropriate GitHub App accounts for every GitHub organisation that you want to send notifications to as described in the [GitHub App accounts configuration](#github-app-accounts-configuration) section.
+1. Ensure that you have configured the appropriate GitHub App accounts for every GitHub organization that you want to send notifications to.

 1. Verify that the Deck UI is showing the plugin's Commit Status notification type in the notification settings for your pipelines and the Commit Statuses are being created in GitHub.